Warsaw: 1800–1939

 Warsaw was made the capital of a newly created French client state, known as the Duchy of Warsaw, after a portion of Poland's territory was liberated from Prussia, Russia and Austria by Napoleon in 1806.
 Following Napoleon's defeat and exile, the 1815 Congress of Vienna assigned Warsaw to Congress Poland, a constitutional monarchy within the easternmost sector (or partition) under a personal union with Imperial Russia.
 The Royal University of Warsaw was established in 1816.

 With the violation of the Polish constitution, the 1830 November Uprising broke out against foreign influence.
 The Polish-Russian war of 1831 ended in the uprising's defeat and in the curtailment of Congress Poland's autonomy.
 On 27 February 1861, a Warsaw crowd protesting against Russian control over Congress Poland was fired upon by Russian troops.
 Five people were killed.
 The Underground Polish National Government resided in Warsaw during the January Uprising in 1863–64.

 Warsaw flourished throughout the 19th century under Mayor Sokrates Starynkiewicz (1875–92), who was appointed by Alexander III.
 Under Starynkiewicz Warsaw saw its first water and sewer systems designed and built by the English engineer William Lindley and his son, William Heerlein Lindley, as well as the expansion and modernisation of trams, street lighting, and gas infrastructure.
 Between 1850 and 1882, the population grew by 134% to 383,000 as a result of rapid urbanisation and industrialisation.
 Many migrated from surrounding rural Masovian towns and villages to the city for employment opportunities.
-The western borough of Wola was transformed from an agricultural periphery occupied mostly by small farms and windmills (mills being the namesake of Wola's central neighborhood Młynów) to an industrial and manufacturing centre.
+The western borough of Wola was transformed from an agricultural periphery occupied mostly by small farms and windmills (mills being the namesake of Wola's central neighbourhood Młynów) to an industrial and manufacturing centre.
 Metallurgical, textile and glassware factories were commonplace, with chimneys dominating the westernmost skyline.